scraggo/comparing-javascript-test-runners/README.md

 This repo contains two things:

 1. A node application that has the capability of running multiple tests in all of these frameworks.
-[Permalink](https://github.com/scraggo/compare-javascript-testing-frameworks/blob/master/README.md)
+[Permalink](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/README.md)
-2. [A companion article](./compare-javascript-testing-frameworks.md) - an in-depth comparison of these frameworks.
+2. [A companion article](./comparing-javascript-test-runners.md) - an in-depth comparison of these frameworks.
 This article gives context about the motivation for making this application.
-[Permalink](https://github.com/scraggo/compare-javascript-testing-frameworks/blob/master/compare-javascript-testing-frameworks.md)
+[Permalink](https://github.com/scraggo/comparing-javascript-test-runners/blob/master/comparing-javascript-test-runners.md)

 ## About the application

-In a nutshell, it's a test-runner that can handle multiple testing frameworks.
+In a nutshell, it's a test-runner that can:

+- create the same tests that are compatible with multiple testing frameworks
+- run those tests with a comparison of the times it takes to execute them

-The number and length of the tests written to simulate a "true" test run in a significantly sized enterprise codebase.
+The number and length of the authored tests simulate a "true" test run in a significantly sized enterprise codebase.
 Each test runner has a template that will run the _same exact_ test blocks and take the _same exact_ amount of time in each block.
 (This is done with a `setTimeout` with a time that increases with each iteration of the loop that generates the test block.)

 ## Running the tests